Esemudje/portfolio_manager_team02/frontend/README.md

 ## Development Notes

 - The app currently uses mock data for portfolio and holdings
-- Real-time stock data comes from your Alpha Vantage integration
+- Real-time stock data comes from your yFinance integration
 - Error handling includes network timeouts and API rate limits
 - All currency values are formatted consistently
 - The design is mobile-responsive